 - A parent not being available/able to maintain the child(ren)’s learning in a remote-learning situation.

 - A parent being laid off from work.

 - A parent no longer having the support of the family/friends they had prior to pandemic restrictions.

 - A parent suffering from addiction or mental illness and that the parent is no longer able to care for the child(ren) the same and the child(ren)’s physical and/or mental health and wellbeing is in jeopardy.

 Do you need guidance on modifications to your current Child Custody Parenting Plan or need to create a new Parenting Plan?

-If you are struggling with child custody and are not sure how to make changes in the best interest of your child(ren), call our office at 214-559-7202 or contact us online to speak with one of our qualified Child Custody attorneys.
+If you are struggling with child custody and are not sure how to make changes in the best interest of your child(ren), please call our office at 214-559-7202 or contact us online to speak with one of our qualified Child Custody attorneys.